Used Rock Tumblers

-Rubber and some plastic parts deteriorate with age or with storage in hot or cold environments.
+Rubber and some plastic parts deteriorate with age or with storage in sunny, hot or cold environments.
 Are the rollers in good condition?
-Are the bearings clean, smooth-working and free from cracks?
+Are the bearings clean, smooth-working and free from dirt and cracks?

 Is the rubber barrel in good condition?
 Remove the lid and squeeze the barrel.
 When you squeeze it do you see cracks opening up in the rubber?
 If the rubber is stiff or cracked it might be old.
 Examine the walls, bottom and lid to see if they are wearing thin.
-Carefully check the rubber where the lid seats and seals.
+Look for sticky rubber – it is a sign of deterioration.
+Carefully check the rubber where the lid seats and seals for nicks, cracks or deformation.
 You don’t want a barrel that leaks!

 Be Careful of “Vintage” Tumblers!

 Lots of people buy vintage rock tumblers at yard sales or online auctions.
 They think that they will clean them up, replace a couple of parts and have a brand new machine.
 Then they learn that it is impossible or very difficult to get replacement barrels, bearings, belts, motors and other essential parts.

 If you buy a tumbler that is not currently being sold in new condition, expect to have trouble buying replacement parts.

 Tumblers made in the early 1970s or older often have barrels made from paint cans or hard plastic.
 These make an enormous amount of noise and usually don’t last very long.
 New, rubber tumbler barrels may not fit these machines or fit them poorly.